sergey-arkhipov/rails_soft_lock/README.md

 # RailsSoftLock

+The gem allows you to implement group locking of records with the same attribute.
+Instead of locking each record in the database, one record for the attribute is created in the in-memory database and checked on access, which avoids complex and expensive database-level locks.

-This gem implements the ability to lock Rails Active Records using adapters for in-memory databases, such as redis, nats, etc.
+Gem implements the ability to lock Rails Active Records using adapters for in-memory databases, such as redis, nats, etc.
-Locks can be done by using the active record attribute. it is possible to define the uniqueness scope of the attribute.
+Locks can be done by using the active record attribute.

+It is possible to define the uniqueness scope of the attribute.

 The gem is under active development.
 Currently, an adapter to redis-compatible databases, such as redis, walkey, etc., has been implemented.